easybulb/healmate/README.md

 9. **Buildpack:** Select Node.js and Python as the buildpacks for your project.
 10. **Deploy:** Once the configuration is complete, click the "Deploy Branch" button.
 After successful deployment, a "View" button will appear to take you to the live site.

-The live link for this project can be found here: [HealMate Live Site](https://healmate-378e458234ec.herokuapp.com/)
+The live link for this project can be found here: <a href="https://healmate-378e458234ec.herokuapp.com/" target="_blank">HealMate</a>

 ### Fork this Repository